Analysis of error localization of Chebyshev spectral approximations: Extensions

 \item[\rm (ii)] If $\xi=\pm1$, then for $x\neq x_j$ we have

 \end{itemize} Here we remark that the leading coefficients of the error estimates of $p_n^{\mathrm{I}}(x)$ involve rather lengthy expression and therefore are omitted.
-From the above error estimates, we can see clearly that the pointwise error estimates of $p_n^{\mathrm{I}}(x)$ are quite similar to that of $f_n$; see Figure \ref{fig:ExamIII} for an illustration.
+From the above error estimates, we can see clearly that the pointwise error estimates of $p_n^{\mathrm{I}}(x)$ are quite similar to that of $f_n$ and these results justify the error localization of $p_n^{\mathrm{I}}(x)$; see Figure \ref{fig:ExamIII} for an illustration.

-\begin{remark} The accuracy of $p_n^{\mathrm{I}}(x)$ and $p_n^{*}(x)$ was compared in \cite{li2004optimal} from the point of view of measuring their maximum errors and it was shown that $p_n^{*}(x)$ is better than $p_n^{\mathrm{I}}(x)$ by only {\it a fractional bit} in computing elementary functions.
-Here, our results \eqref{eq:ChebRateI} and \eqref{eq:ChebRateII} provide a more thorough insight into the comparison of $p_n^{\mathrm{I}}(x)$ and $p_n^{*}(x)$, that is, $p_n^{\mathrm{I}}(x)$ is actually better than $p_n^{*}(x)$ by one power of $n$ except at the singularity. \end{remark}
+\begin{remark} The accuracy of $p_n^{\mathrm{I}}(x)$ and $p_n^{*}(x)$ was compared in \cite{li2004optimal} from the point of view of measuring their maximum errors and it was shown that $p_n^{\mathrm{I}}(x)$ is just as good as $p_n^{*}(x)$ in computing elementary functions, such as $f(x)=e^x,\sin(x)$.
+Here, our results \eqref{eq:ChebRateI} and \eqref{eq:ChebRateII} provide a more thorough insight into the comparison of $p_n^{\mathrm{I}}(x)$ and $p_n^{*}(x)$, that is, $p_n^{\mathrm{I}}(x)$ actually converges faster than $p_n^{*}(x)$ by one power of $n$ except in a neighborhood of the singularity. \end{remark}